Article

 The shift to orchestrated workflows

-In this model, AI capabilities such as drafting, validation and quality checks run alongside human expertise, within a governed environment.
-Rather than following a rigid, step-by-step process, work progresses dynamically-reducing idle time and enabling teams to focus on high-value decisions.
+In this model, AI capabilities such as drafting, validation, citation checks and quality assurance run alongside human expertise within a governed environment.
+This might include coordinating peer review activity, tracking revisions across rounds and surfacing ethics or policy issues earlier in the workflow.
+Rather than following a rigid, step-by-step process, work progresses dynamically, reducing idle time and enabling teams to focus on high-value decisions.

-This approach doesn’t replace human oversight.
-It enhances it.
-AI handles repeatable tasks so people can focus on strategy, judgement and impact.
+This approach doesn’t replace human oversight but enhances it by handling repeatable tasks with AI so people can focus on strategy, judgement and impact.

 Governance that moves at the speed of delivery

 A key enabler of orchestration is embedded governance.
-When oversight is built into the workflow-rather than layered on afterward-organisations gain speed and control at the same time.
+When oversight is built into the workflow rather than layered on afterwards, organisations gain speed and control at the same time.

 Approvals, audit trails and quality assurance become part of the process, not barriers to it.
-This reduces risk, improves accountability and allows teams to move forward with confidence.
+This is especially valuable in publishing environments, where conflict of interest checks, data availability requirements and policy validation often need to be addressed before they become delays.
+By bringing these stages into a single process, teams can reduce risk, improve accountability and move forward with confidence.

 What this looks like in practice

-By removing friction-manual tracking, duplicated effort, last-minute compliance checks—the platform helps organisations move faster without compromising quality or oversight.
+By reducing friction such as manual tracking, duplicated effort and last-minute compliance checks, this approach helps organisations move faster without compromising quality or oversight.
+For example:

 Reduce cycle times and respond more quickly to market or regulatory changes.